 Foreign currency deposit ratings are unconstrained given that Norway has a country ceiling of Aaa.
-Sparebanken Møre's foreign currency deposit rating is A2.
+Sparebanken Møre's foreign currency deposit rating is A2 .(on review for downgrade).

 Foreign Currency Debt Rating

 Foreign currency senior unsecured debt ratings are unconstrained given that Norway has a country ceiling of Aaa.
 Sparebanken Møre's foreign currency senior unsecured debt rating is A2.